JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 * OCI Data Integration needs to connect to SQL Server database on-premises.
 * OCI Data Science notebook needs to access Hadoop cluster on-premises.

-__Disclaimer__: I am not a DNS specialist; so I apologize in advance if I used some terms incorrectly.
+__Disclaimer__: I am not a DNS specialist, so I apologize in advance if I used some terms incorrectly.
 Also, this post is not cookbook on how to configure DNS in your OCI and on-premises networks.
 Rather, it focuses on understanding the concepts, capabilities, and topology of the private hybrid DNS in OCI.